joennlae/Mitfahren/README.md

 Mitfahren
 ========================

 A project for sport or other clubs who want to do organize their driving things and so online.
-It's still in Beta and the Design could be rework it's more functionally.
+It's still in beta and the design needs a rework.
+It is only functionally.

 A Website with Pure CSS
 ========================